-You’ll probably need a university degree to become a bank manager, preferably in finance, accounting, business or a similar field.
-In your education section, name the colleges you’ve attended, their locations, the years you attended and the degree you obtained.
+You’ll probably need a university degree in this career, preferably in finance, accounting, business or a similar field.
+In the education section of your bank manager resume, name the colleges you’ve attended, their locations, the years you attended and the degree you obtained.

 Use reverse chronological order, listing your highest degree first.
 If you have a postgraduate degree, it’s not necessary to mention your high school.
 You should also list any certifications you hold in your field.
 See our bank manager resume example for more insight.